 As you watch the water carrying the rainbow upward, then retreating so you can see the colors, you might wonder.
 How is it that we can come right here, year after year, and see these spouts?
 It all comes back to those three lava flows.
 If you picture Hawaii today, you have a sense of the Oregon coast of 15 million years ago.
-Lava would flow, then cool into basalt, then more would come, sometimes on top, sometimes beside, always pushing into the Pacific in irregular shapes and patterns.
+Lava would flow, then cool, then more would come, sometimes on top, sometimes beside, always pushing into the Pacific in irregular shapes and patterns.

 In Depoe Bay it was more of the same, except for three tiny but noteworthy coincidences that created this rainbow.
 A small flow of lava to the north, tiny in comparison with others, but it pushes westward and then south, into the ocean.
 Another flow of lava, just to the south, also tiny, pushes westward and then north.
 The points of lava almost touched, but they ran out of 'steam' just two hundred feet from each other.

 Put your arms out in front of you like you're holding a big beach ball, so that your fingers don't quite touch.
 Your hands are those two lava flows, and behind them is this nice little cove.
 But then comes the third and last lava flow, right in between the first two, inexorably filling the small cove and almost spilling out into the Pacific.
 But this last flow also runs out of steam going just far enough to touch the 'wrists' on each side.